-Generator Type Generator Size Equipment Cost Equipment Cost to Non- to Residential Residential Net Metered Net Metered Customers Customers Micro-CHP Less than or equal to 10 kW \$350 maximum N/A Fuel Cell Less than or equal to 10 kW \$350 maximum As determined by Utility Fuel Cell Over 10 kW up to 1.5 MW N/A As determined by Utility Solar Less than or equal to 25 kW \$350 maximum \$350 maximum Solar Over 25 kW up to 2 MW N/A As determined by Utility Micro-hydroelectric Less than or equal to 25 kW \$350 maximum As determined by Utility Micro-hydroelectric Over 25 kW up to 2 MW N/A As determined by Utility Wind Less than or equal to 25 kW \$750 maximum \$750 maximum Wind Over 25 kW up to 2 MW N/A As determined by Utility Farm Wind Over 25 kW up to 500 kW N/A \$5,000 maximum Farm Waste Up to 1 MW N/A \$5,000 maximum
+Generator Type Generator Size Equipment Cost Equipment Cost to Non- to Residential Residential Net Metered Net Metered Customers Customers Micro-CHP Less than or equal to 10 kW \$350 maximum N/A Fuel Cell Less than or equal to 10 kW \$350 maximum As determined by Utility Fuel Cell Over 10 kW up to 2MW N/A As determined by Utility Solar Less than or equal to 25 kW \$350 maximum \$350 maximum Solar Over 25 kW up to 2 MW N/A As determined by Utility Micro-hydroelectric Less than or equal to 25 kW \$350 maximum As determined by Utility Micro-hydroelectric Over 25 kW up to 2 MW N/A As determined by Utility Wind Less than or equal to 25 kW \$750 maximum \$750 maximum Wind Over 25 kW up to 2 MW N/A As determined by Utility Farm Wind Over 25 kW up to 500 kW N/A \$5,000 maximum Farm Waste Up to 1 MW N/A \$5,000 maximum

-- Subject to review by the Commission at the request of the Customer.
-Such costs can include the total costs for upgrades to ensure the adequacy of the distribution system which would not have been necessary but for the interconnection of the net metered DG resource (as per PSL §66-j(3)(c)(iii) or PSL §66-l(3)(c)(iii)). - Residential and Non-Residential Wind Customers with a total rated capacity up to 25 kW, Farm Wind and Farm Waste Customers may be required to also pay for feeder line upgrades that would not be required but for the interconnection of the net metered DG resource.
-Residential and Non-Residential Wind, Farm Wind and Farm Waste Customers are responsible for all feeder line upgrade costs if the total nameplate rating of the generating equipment exceeds 20% of the rated capacity of the feeder line (as per PSL §66-I(5)(c)(ii)) and PSL §66-J(5)(b)(iii)).
-Farm Wind Customers are responsible for 50% of feeder line upgrade costs if the total nameplate rating of the generating equipment does not exceed 20% of the rated capacity of the feeder line(as per PSL §66-I(2)). - For Farm Waste projects with a total nameplate rating of the generation equipment that does not exceed 20% of the rated capacity of the local feeder line to which the project will connect, the CESIR costs are included in the \$5,000 limitation.
+- \ Subject to review by the Commission at the request of the Customer.
+Such costs can include the total costs for upgrades to ensure the adequacy of the distribution system which would not have been necessary but for the interconnection of the net metered DG resource (as per PSL §66-j(3)(c)(iii) or PSL §66-l(3)(c)(iii)). - \\ Residential and Non-Residential Wind Customers with a total rated capacity up to 25 kW, Farm Wind and Farm Waste Customers may be required to also pay for feeder line upgrades that would not be required but for the interconnection of the net metered DG resource.
+Residential and Non-Residential Wind, Farm Wind and Farm Waste Customers are responsible for all feeder line upgrade costs if the total nameplate rating of the generating equipment exceeds 20% of the rated capacity of the feeder line (as per PSL §66-l(5)(c)(ii)) and PSL §66-j(5)(b)(iii)).
+Farm Wind Customers are responsible for 50% of feeder line upgrade costs if the total nameplate rating of the generating equipment does not exceed 20% of the rated capacity of the feeder line(as per PSL §66-l(2)). - \\\ For Farm Waste projects with a total nameplate rating of the generation equipment that does not exceed 20% of the rated capacity of the local feeder line to which the project will connect, the CESIR costs are included in the \$5,000 limitation.
 For Farm Wind projects with a total nameplate rating of the generation equipment that does not exceed 20% of the rated capacity of the local feeder line to which the project will connect, that portion of the CESIR costs related to transformers or other equipment installed at the customer's site is included in the \$5,000 limitation; however, the customer is also responsible for 50% of the CESIR costs related to feeder line upgrades.
-For Farm Waste and Farm Wind projects with a total nameplate rating of the generation equipment that does exceed 20% of the rated capacity of the local feeder line to which the project will connect, CESIR costs related to transformers or other equipment installed at the customer's site is included in the \$5,000 limitation; however, Farm Wind and Farm Waste customer are responsible for the CESIR costs related to feeder line upgrades. .
+For Farm Waste and Farm Wind projects with a total nameplate rating of the generation equipment that does exceed 20% of the rated capacity of the local feeder line to which the project will connect, CESIR costs related to transformers or other equipment installed at the customer's site is included in the \$5,000 limitation; however, Farm Wind and Farm Waste customer are responsible for the CESIR costs related to feeder line upgrades.
+For farm waste electric generation at a Non-farm location, the interconnection cost for installing dedicated transformers or other equipment for farm waste generating equipment rated over 25kW will be determined by the utility.